 Principles

 The Israel National Defense College program is based on the combination of theoretical academic foundation and practical analysis of processes and events that compose the national agenda of Israel.
-This method grants students a wide spectrum of academic contents as well as skills and abilities that will help them to be part of the present and future shaping of national issues.
+This method grants participants a wide spectrum of academic contents as well as skills and abilities that will help them to be part of the present and future shaping of national issues.

-The Master's Degree in Political Science specializes in the National Security Track.
+The Master's Degree in Political Science specializes in the national security and strategy.

 The completion of all the program's requirements is necessary achieve a master's degree from the University of Haifa and the graduation certificate of the Israel National Defense College.